-The plaintiff's burden is to show, either through circumstantial evidence of a district's shape and demographics or more direct evidence going to legislative purpose, that race was the predominant factor motivating the legislature's decision to place a significant number of voters within or without a particular district.
-To make this showing, a plaintiff must prove that the legislature subordinated traditional race-neutral districting principles, including but not limited to compactness, contiguity, and respect for political subdivisions or communities defined by actual shared interests, to racial considerations.
+The plaintiff's burden is to show, either through circumstantial evidence of а district's shape and demographics or more qoing evidence to legislative direct purpose, that race was the predominant factor motivating the legislature's decision to place a significant number of voters within or without a particular district.
+To make this showing, a plaintiff must prove subordinated the legislature that traditional race-neutral districting principles, including but not limited to contiguity, respect compactness, and for subdivisions communities political or defined by actual shared interests, to racial considerations.